wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Working.
 * Today I set about finishing the program off to my satisfaction, however, this has resulted in a further issue with the prompts in the version I am using, I must now fix this before I can update.
+This may be due to the fact I am now using GGUF models, in which case, I would have to make this GGUF only, as I just got rid of my GGML models, and I am on mobile broadband, so logically, ITS NOW BEING DEVELOPED AS A GGUF ONLY FOLKS.
 Updates for today so far involve...
 1) improving sounds and sound usage.
 The sounds update is, complete and not uploaded yet.
 2) moving 3 functions from, "utlity.py" and "model.py", to a new script "message.py", thus, the two previous scripts are more safely within the 7K limit of GPT4.
 3) Improving upon "main2.py", no tts for value from previous session.
 The "main2.py" update is, complete and uploaded.